On the chromatic number of a simplicial complex: Abstract

 \section{Abstract}

-In \cite{Ho} A. Hoffman proved a lower bound on the crhomatic number of a graph in the terms of the largest and the smallest eigenvalues of its adjacency matrix.
-In this paper, we define chromatic number of a pure $d$-dimensional simplicial complex and give a lower bound on it in the terms of the spectra of the Laplacian operators, generalizing Hoffman's result.
+In \cite{Ho} A.J.
+Hoffman proved a lower bound on the chromatic number of a graph in the terms of the largest and the smallest eigenvalues of its adjacency matrix.
+In this paper, we prove a higher dimensional version of this result and give a lower bound on the chromatic number of a pure $d$-dimensional simplicial complex in the terms of the spectra of the higher Laplacian operators.